 Amazon Fire TV Tips and Tricks: Nine Hidden Features about Amazon’s TV Streamer

+The Fire TV Stick released in 2016 provided the same features as Fire TV, but it delivered more.
 If you’re looking to access apps like Netflix, Amazon Prime Video, and Hulu, it’s hard to beat Amazon’s Fire TV lineup of devices.
 From watching movies and live TV to playing games on the big screen, Amazon’s Fire OS devices are the best way to build your entertainment system.
-They also have some of the best support you can find today, plus, you can utilize several tweaks to make the experience personalized.

-Over the years, Amazon has updated the design with helpful tweaks, including the option to control your TV’s power and volume right from the control.
-Meanwhile, they’ve also tweaked their software to look cleaner than ever before, so you can find the movies you want to watch and jump right into the action.
+Over the years, Amazon has updated the models and their design with helpful tweaks, including the option to control your TV’s power and volume right from the remote.
+Meanwhile, they’ve also improved their software to look cleaner than ever before, so you can find the movies you want to watch and jump right into the action.
 Installing Kodi on a Fire Stick is just one more cool thing you can do, along with many other third-party applications.

-If you’re tired of navigating into the Settings menu every time you need to turn off your Fire TV, you’ll need to get used to the shortcut option Amazon’s included by default.
+If you’re tired of navigating into the Settings menu every time you need to put your Fire TV to sleep (no on/off option available), there’s a quick method that Amazon included by default.
 The shortcut menu on your Fire Stick makes for quick navigation, and once you know where to look, it’s something you’ll use all the time.

 If you have an Amazon Fire tablet, you can use it as a second screen for watching content on Amazon Prime Instant or for navigating around your Fire Stick.
 You can also push content to your tablet, meaning you can enjoy your Fire TV even if someone else uses the actual TV.